fastify/fastify-error/README.md

 ### Usage

-The module exports a function that you can use consistent error objects, it takes 4 parameters.
+The module exports a function that you can use consistent error objects, it takes 4 parameters:

 ```
 createError(code, message [, statusCode [, Base]])